mikeminoza/Trackle/README.md

 - AI responds with insights using local data and Gemini AI.

 ### Settings & Personalization
-- Update profile details (name, currency, theme).
+- Update profile details (name, theme).
 - Manage reminders and notifications.
 - Option to reset or clear all data.